Richardv10/food_blog/README.md

 - DATABASE_URL: Obtained from Code Institute
 - DISABLE_COLLECTSTATIC: (this is temporary, and can be removed for the final deployment)
 - SECRET_KEY:	Obtained from Django
-- SPOONACULAR_URL: Obtained from Spoonacular
+- SPOONACULAR_URL: Obtained from Spoonacular (I have switched to "RapidAPI_URL" for deployment to use their student offer)

  Debug value must be set to "False" in settings.py for deployment to Heroku